LGN520/farreach-public/benchmark.md

 ## Prepartion phase

 - Loading phase for each server scale (e.g., 2/16/32/64/128 servers)
-	+ In nocache/config.ini, set workloadmode, total_server_logical_num, and per-server logical_server_idxes accordingly
+	+ In nocache/config.ini, set workloadmode, server_physical_num, total_server_logical_num, and per-server logical_server_idxes accordingly
 		* If workloadmode=0, also set bottleneck_serveridx_for_rotation and total_server_logical_num_for_rotation accordingly (NOTE: total_server_logical_num_for_rotation must = total_server_logical_num here)
 	+ Under the main client, perform the loading phase and backup for evaluation time reduction
+		* Disable server_rotation in common/helper.h
-		* Sync nocache/ including the new nocache/config.ini to all machines
+		* Sync nocache/ including the new nocache/config.ini to all machines and re-compile
 		* In switch, launch and configure nocache switch by start_switch.sh and launchswitchtestebed.sh in nocache/
 		* Run `bash scripts/remote/load_and_backup.sh`, which will launch and kill servers automatically
 - Workload analysis for each workload (e.g., workloada)